ytaras/ytaras.github.io/source/_posts/2013-05-10-scala-workshop-1.markdown

 case class Success(result: Output, next: Input) extends Result case class Failure(failure: String, next: Input) extends Result
 ```
-Returning rest of the input, which wasn't consumed by a parser, turns
+A fact that not-consumed part of input is returned back turns out to be
-out to be a very usefull feature, because it enables easy parser
+ a very usefull feature, because it enables easy parser
 composition.
 BTW, composition is kind of fetish in functional
 programming community - ability to define small primitives and compose
 larger thing of it is recognized as design success.
 With that in mind,